omarbowen01/Parking-Lot-Management-System/README.md

 <h2> About The Project </h2>

-The purpose of this project is to create a parking lot management system for a therotical parking lot company.
+The purpose of this project is to create a parking lot management system for a theoretical parking lot company.
 The intended users are employees of the company that manage the cars in the parking lot.
 Users will be able to login/logout, modify account details, delete an account, checkin/checkout cars, checkin/checkout valet cars, fill out feedback forms and send emails to the developer(myself), view floor/total garage occupancy, schedule valet car washes and watch training videos on how to use the website.